surfer-rfid/surfer-rfid.github.io/index.md

 The first of these has already been discussed.
 Within a given application, however, programming permits:

--Over-the-air feature and bug updates to hardware.
+- Over-the-air feature and bug updates to hardware.
--Easy, real-time, experimentation with novel system modifications.
+- Easy, real-time, experimentation with novel system modifications.

 Flexibility through choice of component selection can mean:

--Reduced risk of part obsolecence or lack of availability.
+- Reduced risk of part obsolecence or lack of availability.
 Sometimes chip product lines are discontinued or are purchased by a vendor who makes working with the chip difficult.
 On the other hand, it's safe to assume that there will always be publicly available flexible radio chips, FPGAs, and MCUs with extensive documentation.

--
+- Balh Blah
+More blah

 # Economical